 Staunch, industry-leading insurance protection backs all of the rental options listed on Outdoorsy.
 Not only that, this insurance coverage is backed by Liberty Mutual, a reputable, bankable insurance provider for recreational vehicles.

-This way, you can enjoy your vacation concern-free with your insurance coverage or if you are renting your RV, you’ll have peace of mind with everything taken care of.
+This way, you can enjoy your vacation concern-free with your insurance coverage or if you are renting your RV, you’ll have peace of mind with everything is taken care of.

 Amazing Outdoorsy Reviews